Common tasks with KQL for Microsoft Sentinel

 Getting, limiting, sorting, and filtering data

 The core vocabulary of Kusto Query Language - the foundation that allows you to accomplish most of your tasks - is a collection of operators for filtering, sorting, and selecting your data.
 The remaining tasks require you to stretch your knowledge of the language to meet your more advanced needs.
-Let's expand a bit on some of the commands we used in our earlier example and look at take, sort, and where.
+Let's expand a bit on some of the commands used in our earlier example and look at take, sort, and where.

 Getting data

 The first line of any basic query specifies which table you want to work with.
-In the case of Microsoft Sentinel, this is likely to be the name of a log type in your workspace, such as SigninLogs, SecurityAlert, or CommonSecurityLog.
+In the case of Microsoft Sentinel, this table is likely to be the name of a log type in your workspace, such as SigninLogs, SecurityAlert, or CommonSecurityLog.
 For example:

 SigninLogs